Nothopleurus

 Taxonomic History

 The was established by Lacordaire in 1869 to accommodate previously placed in Prionus or related genera.
-The species is Nothopleurus subsulcatus (Dalman, 1823), originally described as Prionus subsulcatus.
+The type species is Nothopleurus subsulcatus (Dalman, 1823), originally described as Prionus subsulcatus.
 The inclusion of N. arabicus represents an unusual geographic outlier for the genus, which is otherwise concentrated in the New World.